 We often heard I Peter 4:18, "If the righteous scarcely be saved, where shall the wicked and ungodly appear?" to mean that some Christians may be barely saved, "saved by the skin of their teeth".
-Read what Richard Sibbes has to say about this in excerpts from his sermon, "The Difficulty of Salvation", published in The Works of Richard Sibbes, Banner of Truth Trust.
-Dr. Sibbes was a great Puritan preacher of Cambridge from 1626 to his death.
+Read what Richard Sibbes has to say about this in excerpts from his sermon, "The Difficulty of Salvation", published in The Works of Richard Sibbes Published by Banner of Truth.
+Richard Sibbes was a great Puritan preacher of Cambridge from 1626 to his death.

 By "righteous" here, is meant that evangelical righteousness which we have in the state of the gospel, namely, the righteousness of Christ imputed to us; for Christ himself being ours, his obedience and all that he hath becomes ours also; and whosoever partaketh of this righteousness which is by faith, hath also a righteousness of sanctification accompanying the same, wrought in his soul by the Spirit of God, whereby his sinful nature is changed and made holy; for "if any man be in Christ, he is a new creature," 2 Cor.
 5:17.